NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Reborn Sun Hunter.md

 abilities_mid:
   - name: ""
   - name: "Burning Sacrifice"
-    desc: " (divine,fire) When the sun hunter is destroyed, they explode in a blast of flame that deals 6d6 fire damage in a 10-foot emanation (DC 27 Reflex check save).
+    desc: " (divine,fire) When the sun hunter is destroyed, they explode in a blast of flame that deals 6d6 fire damage in a @Template[emanation|distance:10] (DC 27 Reflex check save).
 Creatures that critically fail their saves are marked with Walkena's religious symbol on a visible area of their body, which remains for 1 day.
 This mark allows Walkena to treat the creature as if he knew the creature's identity but not having met them for the purposes of [[Spells/Scrying|Scrying]], lowering the spell's DC by 2.
 The sun hunter's gear and treasure are unaffected by the explosion and left in a pile where they die."

   - name: "Nimble Dodge"
-    desc: "`pf2:r`  **Trigger** The sun hunter is targeted with a melee or ranged attack by an attacker they can see\n**Effect** The sun hunter gains a +2 circumstance bonus to AC against the triggering attack."
+    desc: "`pf2:r`  **Trigger** The sun hunter is targeted with a melee or ranged attack by an attacker they can see\n* * *\n\n**Effect** The sun hunter gains a +2 circumstance bonus to AC against the triggering attack."

 attacks:
   - name: ""